quantcert/quantcert.github.io/contextualityDegree/README.md

 --subspaces k n: generates a n qubit configuration with all subspaces of dimension k as contexts

---affine n: generates n qubit affine configurations
+--affine n: generates n qubit configurations of affine planes (planes with a line removed)

 --hexagon [skew] [--complement|--all]: generates classical or skew embeddings of split cayley hexagons